YutongWang1216/Data-Structures-and-Algorithms/Polynomial Calculator/readme.txt

-The path of the folder Poly Calculator should be D:\Polynomial Calculator
+The path of the folder Polynomial Calculator should be D:\Polynomial Calculator